-My research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian).
-I am broadly interested in how certain signals are perceived, transduced and regulated in cells, and how biological pathways are controlled by proteolytic systems.
-My research goal is to envision these biological pathways from atomic to organismal level and address pathophysiological challenges through bioengineering.
+Dr. Shabek’s research experience spans both theoretical and applied work, in the areas of structural biology, biochemistry, cellular and molecular biology (in bacteria, yeasts, insects, plants and mammalian).
+He is broadly interested in how certain signals are perceived, transduced and regulated in cells, and how biological pathways are controlled by proteolytic systems.
+His research goal is to envision these biological pathways from atomic to organismal level and address pathophysiological challenges through bioengineering.